Uberi/University-Notes/MATH239/MATH239.md

 > Clearly, $T = (\set{00}\set{0}* \cup \set{\epsilon}))(\set{11}\set{1}*\set{00}\set{0}*)*(\set{11}\set{1}* \cup \set{\epsilon})$.
 > ;wip: $\Phi_T(x) = \frac{1 - x + x^2}{1 - x - x^2}$

 Let $U$ be the set of all binary strings where an even block of 0 cannot be followed by an odd block of 1.
-What is the generating sereis for this set?
+What is the generating series for this set?

 > Clearly, we can use the $\set{1}*(\set{0}\set{0}*\set{1}\set{1}*)*\set{0}*$ block decomposition to match these strings (we swapped 0 and 1).
 > Clearly, $U = \set{1}*(\set{00}\set{00}*\set{11}\set{11}* \cup \set{0}\set{00}*\set{1}\set{1}*)*\set{0}*$.
 We are using two cases - when the block is of even length, and when it is of odd length, and considering each case separately.